pinkedre/portfolio/README.md

 1. Experience using browser software for scanning, researching, and solving problems

 #### work day summerized
-i was a problem solver, and as such I worked on laptops, hand scanners, and a printer connected to the laptop. i used research tools to identify issues then used the correct tool to respond with, and used time manegment to mitigate the issues separately.
+I was a problem solver, and as such I worked on laptops, hand scanners, and a printer connected to the laptop.
+I used research tools to identify issues then used the correct tool to respond with, and used time manegment to mitigate the issues separately.